 When is the ‘Last Night in Soho’ release date?

-Last Night in Soho is looking to scare audiences this Halloween, releasing on Oct.
+Last Night in Soho is looking to scare audiences this Halloween, available to watch starting Oct.
 29.

 The film is getting an exclusive release in theaters, with no official word on when it will be available via PVOD or streaming.
 On the former however, we do know that Universal-owned films like the Focus Features-backed Last Night in Soho are included in the deal with theaters that adjusts the exclusive theatrical window depending on the film’s opening weekend box office, having it last either 17 or 31 days.